 If anxiety is impacting your quality of life, there are steps you can take to mitigate the effects and reduce the frequency of anxiety.

-- Get plenty of exercise—Studies have shown that there is a definitive link between exercise and reducing anxiety.
+Studies have shown that there is a definitive link between exercise and reducing anxiety.
 Anxiety releases a stress hormone called cortisol.
 Cortisol and adrenaline play a significant role in the “fight or flight” response we have to fearful situations.
 Exercise can help deplete cortisol levels, bringing them back to normal levels.
-Exercise also releases endorphins, which create the feeling of well-being.
+Exercise also releases endorphins, which create a feeling of well-being.
 Physical activity is vital to maintaining physical health and increasing self-confidence.
 Find the exercise routine that works best for you, and make sure you exercise regularly.
 When you feel anxiety creeping in, take a brisk walk or a run.
 Research has shown that exercise is one of the most critical factors in treating mild to moderate anxiety.